ginigangadharan/devops-iaac-test/README.md

 We have **Vagrantfile** where we specify what type of VM we are creating, what are the specifications needed etc. You may refer [Vagrantfile](Vagrantfile) in this project for reference.
 (Items are explained inside the file)

 ### 2.2 Provisioning
 Vagrant Provisioners will help to automatically install software, update configurations etc as part of the vagrant up process.
-You can use any available provisioning method as Vagrant will support most of the basic told and configuration management softwares. (eg: bash, ansible, puppet, chef etc).
+You can use any available provisioning method as Vagrant will support most of the build and configuration management softwares. (eg: bash, ansible, puppet, chef etc).
 Refer [Provisioning doc](https://www.vagrantup.com/docs/provisioning/)

 We have used **Ansible** as provisioner and created a playbook called [deploy-infra.yaml](deploy-infra.yaml) in which we have mentioned what are the configurations we need on the server (VM) once its created.
 All tasks in playbook are self explanatory but i am listing down them for reference.